LouisJackman/language-x/README.md

   Characters.
 Conversations can also happen the other way, but every stage can potentially yield an error that must be handled: Characters -> Tokens -> AST.
+* Macros _consume_ their trigger to avoid accidental infinite loops.
+For example, a procedural macro consumes its triggering identifier before giving control to the function, a reader macro consumes its dispatching characters before giving control, an item macro removes the item from the item syntax before handing it over, a language pipeline is strictly left-to-right in a syntactical import, and a shebang import deletes the leftmost mentioned language from its `-l` argument list before feeding it back into the reader macro as the first line.
+* Asymmetric pipelines can only convert upwards, i.e. character to token and token to AST.
+If a pipeline wants to manipulate higher-level structures while allowing reader and procedural macros to be invoked against their result, they can explicitly convert downwards before feeding back into the pipeline.
 * The `gensym` function can be used with `unquote` to generate symbols that cannot be literally mentioned, like `gensym` in Common Lisp, i.e.
   `unquote gensym`.
 Both `gensym` and `symbol(of: "SymbolName")` just delegate to the `Symbol(of name: Optional[String])` argument, an empty symbol being "unmentionable" and used in many places internally and not just macros.
-* Macros have the ability to produce either `DynamicSymbol` tokens as well as the usual `Symbol`, the former being dynamically scoped on the callsite rather than the latter's being lexically scoped at the token's generation.
+* Macros have the ability to produce either `LateSymbol` tokens as well as the usual `Symbol`, the former being dynamically scoped on the callsite rather than the latter's being lexically scoped at the token's generation.
 This allows explicit opting out of hygine when desired.